LemmyNet/activitypub-federation-rust/docs/04_federating_posts.md

 - `attributedTo`: ID of the user who created this post
 - `to`, `cc`: Who the object is for.
 The special "public" URL indicates that everyone can view it.
 It also gets delivered to followers of the LemmyDev account.

-Just like for `Person` before, we need to implement a protocol type and a database type, then implement trait `ApubObject`.
+Just like for `Person` before, we need to implement a protocol type and a database type, then implement trait `Object`.
 See the example for details.